-With the decks at least 32 inches wide, three of six staterooms wheelchair accessible and two lifts installed for access to all three decks, the Sea Wolf is a uniquely inclusive small ship.
+With the decks and access doors at least 32 inches wide, three of six staterooms wheelchair accessible and two lifts installed for access to all three decks, the Sea Wolf is a uniquely inclusive small ship.
 The competent and sensitive crew curates itineraries suitable for paraplegic passengers with good upper body strength and quadriplegic passengers with a trustworthy companion, a sense of adventure and the ability to be comfortable in a manual wheelchair.
 A McKinnon Hugger is available to lift persons with disabilities into kayaks for wilderness paddles.
+Accessible cabins offer transfer boards, bars beside the bed, shower benches and plenty of space for transferring within the ensuite bathroom.
 Those who require a wheelchair or have any other special needs, should contact AdventureSmith Explorations to see if this ship is a good fit.

 Sea Wolf History